Corporate Donations and Reputation

 Once you choose a cause you'd like to support, ask if they're willing to do one of these things to promote your donation:

-• Write an article and post it to their site
+- Write an article and post it on their site

 Write an article and post it on the charity's site

-Have the charity write an article about your company and its donation, and place the article on their website or blog.
-Articles that have about 500 - 1000 words work best, and make sure they include the name of your company in the headline.
-Having your company name in the headline will help the article rise in search results which not only highlights the fact that they earned a donation, but that your company is generous.
+Important: Make sure the article includes your company’s name in the headline.
+Having your company name in the headline will help the article rise in search results, highlighting not only the fact that they earned a donation but that your company is generous.

 Ask the charity to do a press release about the donation